Trust Center

 • No Analytics, Cookies, or Behavioral Tracking: Cora does not use Google Analytics, tracking pixels, advertising cookies, or any behavioral tracking technology.
 We collect only what is necessary to operate the service.

-• PII Detection: Cora includes a built-in PII detector that screens queries for 18 HIPAA identifier types (names, dates of birth, medical record numbers, Social Security numbers, etc.).
-Queries containing detected PII are blocked before reaching the AI model.
+• PII Detection: Cora includes a built-in PII detector that screens for the text-detectable HIPAA Safe Harbor identifier categories (16 of the 18; names, dates of birth, medical record numbers, Social Security numbers, etc.).
+Queries containing detected PII are blocked before reaching the AI model, and uploaded document chunks are scanned at ingestion.

 • Data Isolation: Each organization's data is logically isolated using PostgreSQL Row-Level Security (RLS).
 Users can only access documents and queries belonging to their assigned organization.